-Terms offered: Spring 2023, Spring 2022, Spring 2021 Design of various fission and fusion power systems and other physically based applications.
+Terms offered: Spring 2024, Spring 2023, Spring 2022 Design of various fission and fusion power systems and other physically based applications.
 Each semester a topic will be chosen by the class as a whole.
 In addition to technology, the design should address issues relating to economics, the environment, and risk assessment.

-Instrumentation: Read More [+] Rules & Requirements
+Nuclear Design: Design in Nuclear Power Technology and Instrumentation: Read More [+]